accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/site-web.md

 title: Website
 ---

-Set of all web pages:
+Set of all web pages

 - Connected by web links;
-- Belonging to the same domain name (e.g.: design.numerique.gouv.fr);
+- Belonging to the same domain name (e.g. design.numerique.gouv.fr);
-- Which constitute a coherent whole from the user's point of view.
+- Which form a coherent whole from the user's point of view.

-Special case of web pages of a subdomain; a subdomain can:
+Special case of web pages in a sub-domain; a sub-domain can

-- Either belong to the website attached to the domain name, if the user has a coherent perception of it with the other pages of the website (for example: same structure, same navigation, etc.);
+- Either belong to the Website attached to the domain name, if the user perceives them to be consistent with the other pages of the Website (for example: same structure, same navigation, etc.);
-- Either not belonging to the website attached to the domain name (for example: different blogs in the subdomain of a domain name and not related to each other).
+- Or not belong to the Website attached to the domain name (for example: different blogs in the sub-domain of a domain name and unrelated to each other).